 TIME SPENT ON THE JOB: 8 hours

-- Powertec Dust Collection Hose, 4″ (Buy from Amazon)
+- Powertec Dust Collection Hose, 4″ (Buy on Amazon)

 - Plastic Coated Hanger Strap (found at Home Depot)

 - Velcro Straps (Buy on Amazon)

 - 3M VHB double-sided tape 1″ width (Buy on Amazon)